Originally published in April 2017. Last updated on April 21st, 2025.

 2. Job responsibilities

-Write a bullet-pointed list that covers your new employee’s day-to-day duties and long-term responsibilities.
+Next, write a bullet-pointed list that covers your new employee’s day-to-day tasks and responsibilities.
 This shows candidates what they can expect from the role.

 - Use a lawn mower, sod cutters, and other tools to trim grass and edge lawn areas